caffeine-suite/caffeine-script/README.md

 ## Status

 CaffeineScript is still a work in progress.
 I am not using it in any code yet.
 Progress is very good, though, and it *may* be ready soon.
-Perhaps it will be ready in November or December for beta use.